skjerns/imagine-decoding-challenge/README.md

 To get started, download the data from XXX.

 We supply a script with a standard pipeline that decodes the `localizer` trials using cross-validated logistic regression.
 To verify your solution, we have set up a Kaggle competition where you can upload your predictions and check how well your decoder differentiates the `imagine` trials.

+## Things to keep in mind:

+- Your task is to train a classifier on the data after stimulus onset of the localizer.
+While it's probably possible to look at the labels of imagine trials in the train-set and try cross-decoding across participants without the localizer data, this is not the goal
+- The `imagine` trials were recorded after participants learned some image associations (i.e., image sequences).
+Subconscious reactivation of associated stimuli after the word cue is possible, though we expect the instructed imagery pattern to **supersede** these reactivation effects in decoding strength.